mikeroyal/Digital-Forensics-Guide/README.md

 [Request Tracker for Incident Response (RTIR)](https://www.bestpractical.com/rtir/)  is a premier open source incident handling system targeted for computer security teams.
 We worked with over a dozen CERT and CSIRT teams around the world to help you handle the ever-increasing volume of incident reports.
 RTIR builds on all the features of Request Tracker.

-[Sandia Cyber Omni Tracker (SCOT)](https://github.com/sandialabs/scot) - Incident Response collaboration and knowledge capture tool focused on flexibility and ease of use.
-Our goal is to add value to the incident response process without burdening the user.
+[Sandia Cyber Omni Tracker (SCOT)](https://github.com/sandialabs/scot) is a  Incident Response collaboration and knowledge capture tool focused on flexibility and ease of use.

 [Shuffle](https://github.com/frikky/Shuffle) is a general purpose security automation platform focused on accessibility.